mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 ctx.stroke();
 ```

-The rectangle triangle defined by the two-node points is going to be useful for
+**The rectangle triangle defined by the two-node points** is going to be
-computing the directions for the outgoing lines from the current node to the
+useful for **computing the directions for the outgoing lines from the current
-next one.
-We simply use similar triangles to obtain the requesting points.
+node to the next one**.
+We simply use **similar triangles** to obtain the
+requesting points.

 ![Triangle for Tangent Point at Node-to-Node Line](triangle-for-tangent-point-at-node--to--node-line.svg)